Deen Castronovo: Soul SirkUS (2004–2005)

 After the Planet Us project did not produce an album, Neal Schon was determined to see the material he had written come to life.
 At the 2004 annual NAMM Show in Los Angeles, Schon met up with Jeff Scott Soto and tested the waters with a jam session.
 While in Los Angeles, Schon also attended a showcase featuring Marco Mendoza.
 Inviting Soto, Mendoza and Castronovo to join him, the new band, Soul SirkUS, began rehearsing and eventually recorded 11 songs for their debut album, World Play.
 Although all the foundation tracks on the album were originally written for Planet Us, only one completed song from that band was used for Soul SirkUS debut.

 In early 2005, with a completed album titled World Play (the "black sleeve" version) the band was ready to tour, but Castronovo fell ill due to extreme exhaustion.
 Soon after, Castronovo bowed out of Soul SirkUS based on his doctor's recommendation and was replaced by Australian drummer Virgil Donati.

-Ultimate there were 3 editions of the album.
+Ultimately there were three editions of the album.
 The Black Sleeve version was the original with Castronovo drumming, the Green Sleeve version was an American edition remastered, the Yellow Sleeve had two versions: a European edition of remaster that included a bonus DVD, and a Japanese edition of the remaster included a bonus track.
 The Black Sleeve version is the only one with Castronovo.

 Revolution Saints (2014–present)

 While still with Journey, Castronovo, Jack Blades (Night Ranger, Damn Yankees and Shaw Blades), and Doug Aldrich (Whitesnake, Dio, The Dead Daisies) formed Revolution Saints.
 The band, where Deen served as lead vocalist and handled drumming duties, released its self-titled debut album on February 24, 2015.
 A follow-up album, Light in the Dark, was released on October 13, 2017.
 The album was ranked #8 on Dr. Music's 2017 "Album of the Year" list.
+This was followed by Restless Spirits in 2019.

+In 2022, Blades and Aldrich left the band and were replaced with Jeff Pilson and Joel Hoekstra.
+This lineup released Eagle Flight in 2023, and Against the Winds in 2024.